Marriage Green Card FAQ

 - Medical examination document

-You are welcome to discuss with our experienced attorneys specifically for your case and we will advise which documents are required.
+You are welcome to send us an email at email@example.com and discuss with our experienced attorneys specifically for your case and we will advise which documents are required.

 When will the interview be scheduled?